sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 # Introduction
-This GitHub repository contains Python code on Label Smoothing, it is built based on another repository created by my mentor: https://github.com/keshik6/pascal-voc-classification.
-The idea here is to apply some modifications on the encode_labels function under utils.py to take into account multi-hot vector encoding and integrating with a label smoothed system.
+This GitHub repository contains Python code on Label Smoothing, it is built based on a repository created by my mentor during my Internship: https://github.com/keshik6/pascal-voc-classification.
+The idea here is to apply some modifications on the encode_labels function under utils.py to take into account multi-hot vector encoding and integrating with a label smoothed system as well as try out some experiment on constructing precision-recall curves.
 The main objectives involves:
-* Implement LS and test out the code, document it like the repository example.
-Perform quick analysis, precision and recall curve, obtain the .csv files.
-The first and foremost step is to fork the code from GitHub or download it and analyze the python files.
-In the end I am tasked to transfer and upload to the GitHub group repository.
+* Implement two different Label Smoothing Schemes (with and without added confidence towards the probabilities of incorrect classes) and analyze the Average Precision results for different ResNet models (ResNet-18,34,50)
+* Perform quick analysis and construct a Precision and Recall curve from given .csv files for different degrees of Label Smoothing

-## Problem Statement
+## Dataset
-The goal of this project is to recognize objects from a number of visual object classes in realistic scenes.
-There are 20 object classes:
+The dataset used in the experiment is Pascal VOC 2012 dataset which is built-in on the latest version of pytorch, separated into the Training, Validation, and Test sets.
+The Pascal VOC 2012 dataset contains 20 object classes divided into 4 main groups:
 1. Person
 2. Bird, cat, cow, dog, horse, sheep
 3. Aeroplane, bicycle, boat, bus, car, motorbike, train
 4. Bottle, chair, dining table, potted plant, sofa, tv/ monitor

-Specifically for the classification task, the goal is, for each of the classes predict the presence/ absence of at least one object of that class in a test image.

-## Data
-We will use Pascal VOC 2012 dataset for this project and the latest version of pytorch has Pascal VOC dataset class built-in.
-For the purpose of this project, we will only use training set and validation set of Pascal VOC.
-The ground truth annotation for the dataset contains the following information,
-* Class: the object class.
-I.e. car or person
-* Bounding box: an axis-aligned rectangle specifying the extent of the object visible in the image
-* View: ‘frontal’ , ‘rear’, ‘left’ or right
-* Difficult: an object marked as difficult indicates that the object is considered difficult to recognize without substantial use of context.
-* Truncated: an object marked as ‘truncated’ indicates that the bounding box specified for the object does not correspond to the full extent of the object.
-* Occluded: an object marked as ‘occluded’ indicates that a significant portion of the  subject image is within the bounding box occluded by another object.

-For our task, we regarded all ‘difficult’ marked objects as negative examples.

 ## Loss function